chenxi1228/SPEED/README.md

 `-beta double` -> specifies the beta parameter for hdrf.
 Default 0.1.

+`-seed int` -> seed for repeated experiments.
+Default 0.

 `-threads integer` -> specifies the number of threads used by the application.
 Default all available processors.

 `-output string` -> specifies the prefix for the name of the files where the output will be stored (files: prefix.info, prefix.edges and prefix.vertices).

 For a more in-depth discussion see the paper ###Example

-`java -jar dist/VGP.jar data/sample_graph.txt 4 -algorithm mymethod -lambda 1 -beta 0.1 -threads 1 -output example/output`
+`java -jar dist/VGP.jar data/sample_graph.txt 4 -algorithm mymethod -lambda 1 -beta 0.1  -seed 1 -threads 1 -output output`

 ## Parallel Acceleration Component (PAC)
 ### Regular training